itsjennaz/cs386-group1/deliverables/D5-Design.md

 How does your design observe the SOLID principles?
 Provide a short description of followed principles giving concrete examples from your classes.

+Our source code doesn't strictly implement many object-oriented programming techniques due to the web-app status of our project and the fact that only a groundwork amount of coding in a full-fledged programming language (javascript) has been done.
+However, other aspects of the structure of our project do adhere to the SOLID principles.
+* Our directory structure demonstrates the *single responsibility principle*: the routes directory deals with the logic of routing requests to our site, the views directory stores the webpages that are visible to the client, our stylesheets directory stores all the css, and so on--each has only its one responsibility.
+* By using Express on top of Node.js as the main backend frameworks we've adhered somewhat to the *open-closed principle*: instead of using a simpler webserver (such as the http-server that ships with Node) or coding our own, either of which would have been more error-prone, we invested upfront in learning and using these technologies which are extensible but which we do not need to modify.
+* When users visit our site and they want to search for an item to track, they may want to either scroll through options or be able to search directly (via a text search interface).
+By seprating the search interface from the catalogue (scrolling) interface, we will implement the *interface segregation principle*.

 Grading: 6 points.
 Criteria: Show correct understanding of SOLID principles (3 pts); Provide enough details to justify how the principles were observed (3 pts).